hyriver/pynhd/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up pygridmet for local development.
+Here's how to set up pynhd for local development.

-1. Fork the PyGridMet repo through the GitHub website.
+1. Fork the PyNHD repo through the GitHub website.
-2. Clone your fork locally and add the main ``pygridmet`` as the upstream remote:
+2. Clone your fork locally and add the main ``pynhd`` as the upstream remote:

 .. code-block:: console

-    $ git clone git@github.com:your_name_here/pygridmet.git
+    $ git clone git@github.com:your_name_here/pynhd.git
-    $ git remote add upstream git@github.com:hyriver/pygridmet.git
+    $ git remote add upstream git@github.com:hyriver/pynhd.git

 3. Install your local copy into a virtualenv.
 Assuming you have ``mamba`` installed, this is how you can set up your fork for local development:

 .. code-block:: console

-    $ cd pygridmet/
+    $ cd pynhd/
     $ mamba env create -f ci/requirements/environment-dev.yml
-    $ mamba activate pygridmet-dev
+    $ mamba activate pynhd-dev
     $ python -m pip install . --no-deps

 4. Create a branch for local development: